achalagarwal/brain/tfbrain/Readme.txt

 Converting Your Thoughts to Text

 -------------------------------Language-------------------------------
-The code is written is Python.
-It is compatible with both 2.7 and 3.6.
+The code is written in Python.
+It is compatible with both versions 2.7 and 3.6.

 -------------------------------Libraries------------------------------